insanj/Snooze/README.md

 # Snooze

 Configurable snooze times.
-Supports all devices running iOS 7 (iOS 6 support coming soon).
-Subject of my [JailbreakCon 2014 talk](https://www.youtube.com/watch?v=ITnt15K7JvQ).
+Supports all devices running iOS 7 - 8.
+Subject of my [JailbreakCon 2014 talk](https://www.youtube.com/watch?v=ITnt15K7JvQ). **Retired in favor of [Sleeper](http://cydia.saurik.com/package/org.thebigboss.sleeper/)**, which will offer support in the years to come.
+Snooze is available for free with purchase of Sleeper, and [both are open source](https://github.com/CoBrA2168/Sleeper).

 ## History